linear-b/gitstream/docs/gitlab-installation.md

     Automation rules by gitStream are executed on behalf of the user account used to install it.
 We recommend to continue with a new dedicated account (e.g. `gitstream-cm`) in GitLab and install gitStream app with it.
 The service acocunt has to have `Maintainer`  role.

+!!! attention

+    GitLab runner v15 or higher are supported

 **Step 2 of 4:** Create a `./.gitlab-ci.yml` CI/CD file in the `cm` repository default branch (usually `master` or `main`) with the following contents:

 ```yaml+jinja